Mickey Mansell

-Michael "Mickey" Mansell (born 31 August 1973) is a Northern Irish darts player who plays in Professional Darts Corporation (PDC) events.
+Michael Mansell (born 31 August 1973) is a Northern Irish darts player who competes in Professional Darts Corporation (PDC) events.
+He reached his first major semi-final at the 2024 Grand Slam.
+Mansell won his maiden PDC ranking title at Players Championship 8 on the 2018 PDC Pro Tour.

 Career

 In October 2010, Mansell reached the semi-finals of a Players Championship in Dublin.
 A week later, he qualified for the 2011 PDC World Darts Championship after defeating Stephen Byrne to win the Tom Kirby Memorial Irish Matchplay.
-He was beaten 0–4 in the preliminary round by New Zealand's Preston Ridd.
+He was beaten in the preliminary round by New Zealand's Preston Ridd 4–0.

-Mansell qualified for the 2011 PDC Pro Tour as one of four semi-finalists from the third day of the Pro Tour's Q School.
+Mansell qualified for the 2011 PDC Pro Tour as one of four semi-finalists from the third day of the Pro Tour's Q-School.

-On 2 May 2011, Mansell won his place in the UK Open in June.
-He finished inside the top 96 after the 8 UK Open qualifiers were held.
-At the tournament he lost in the last 64 to James Wade 2–9.
+Mansell qualified for the 2011 UK Open, held in June, finishing inside the top 96 after the 8 UK Open qualifiers were held.
+At the tournament he lost in the last 64 to James Wade 9–2.

-He represented Northern Ireland with Brendan Dolan in the 2012 PDC World Cup of Darts and together they reached the quarter-finals, where they were defeated by the Netherlands 0–4, having beaten Denmark in the second round.
+He represented Northern Ireland alongside Brendan Dolan in the 2012 PDC World Cup of Darts and together they reached the quarter-finals, where they were defeated by the Netherlands 4–0, having beaten Denmark in the second round.
 Mansell had a good season in the new European Tour events by qualifying for three of the five tournaments.
 He lost in the last 32 of the European Darts Open, and in the last 16 of both the German Darts Championship (beat Jamie Caven and Dean Winstanley, before losing to Wes Newton) and the German Darts Masters (beat Mervyn King and Paul Nicholson, before losing to Adrian Lewis).
 Mansell played in his first World Grand Prix in October as he was one of the two Irish qualifiers.
 He was beaten by Paul Nicholson 0–2 in sets, averaging just 64.48 in the event where a double must be hit to start and end every leg.